-And depending upon specialty, that can be a huge decision point if tail is not offered.
+And depending upon specialty, that can be a huge decision point if there is no offer for a tail insurance.
 If the physician gets the offer and then they say, you know what, this is not for me.
-Or even after they do the onsite visit and the interviews and they get a bad vibe and they say, you know what, this isn’t for me.
+Or even after they do the onsite visit and the interviews, they get a bad vibe and say, you know what, this isn’t for me.
 Don’t just ghost the physician recruiter or whoever the director of the practice is, or just cut off communication and be silent.
-Although some people want to do that because they believe they’ll be conflict when they say I’m not interested in the position, it’s an unprofessional way of acting.
+However, some people want to do it.
+They believe they’ll be in conflict when they say I’m not interested in the position.
+It’s not a professional way of acting.

 Should a Physician Sign a Letter of Intent?